Trade/other name(s): Xalkori

 Crizotinib may affect the heart's rhythm.
 Tell your doctor if you have ever been diagnosed with any type of heart disease, especially an abnormal heart rhythm or long QT syndrome.
 Your doctor may need to test your heart rhythm with an EKG and test your blood levels of certain minerals that could affect heart rhythm during treatment.
-Report any episodes of fast or irregular heartbeat, chest pain, lightheadedness, dizziness, or shortness of breath to your doctor right away.
+Report any episodes of fast or irregular heartbeat, very slow heartbeat, chest pain, lightheadedness, dizziness, fainting, or shortness of breath to your doctor right away.

 This drug can cause swelling in the lungs (pneumonitis) in a small portion of people when it is given, which in some cases may be life threatening.
 Tell your doctor or nurse right away if you have new symptoms such as shortness of breath, cough, or fever while taking the drug.

 This drug may cause liver damage.
 Your doctor will order blood tests and will check you for signs of liver problems before and during treatment to make sure your liver is working well.
-Tell your doctor or nurse right away if you have yellowing of the skin or the whites of your eyes (jaundice), dark urine, fatigue, nausea or vomiting, loss of appetite, pain on the right side of your belly, or any abnormal bruising or bleeding.
+Tell your doctor or nurse right away if you have yellowing of the skin or the whites of your eyes (jaundice), dark (tea-colored) urine, fatigue, nausea or vomiting, loss of appetite, pain on the right side of your belly, itching, or any abnormal bruising or bleeding.

 This drug may cause vision problems in some people.
 Tell your doctor or nurse right away if you notice any changes in vision while taking this drug, such as flashes of light, blurred vision, floaters in your field of vision, or light hurting your eyes.